Patent Translation Process

 The proofreader’s remit is to work closely with the original translator and check the final, translated document against the original material to ensure:

-1. Accuracy against the original patent extract
+- Accuracy is 100% verified against the original document

-2. Consistency of terminology and style
+- Consistency of style

-3. No grammatical or spelling errors
+- There are no grammatical or spelling errors

 We're Here To Help!